sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 ## Use this project

 For now, you can pull and take this project AutomationTestsSiiFramework.
+In two projects AutomationTestSiiFramework.Tests.TheInternet and AutomationTestSiiFramework.Tests.Shop.
 Put it to your repository and start using it.
 In the feature we will add NuGet package and documentation.
 It will be easier to use in daily life.

 ## appsettings.json - possible to change default values